Bradshaw/froglick/README.md

 + Multiplayer
   ===========
 	+ Competitive?
-		+ No,doesn't feel like a rogue-like
+		+ No, doesn't feel like a rogue-like

 	+ Coop?
 		+ Yes, it's awesome!